 “It’s just a way of life,” Gail says.
 “We’ve lived with it a lot longer than without it.”

-That means his grand kids still have a grandfather and Gail still has a husband and the old teammates still have No. 41.
+That means his grandchildren still have a grandfather, and Gail still has a husband, and the old teammates still have No. 41.